 Sheffield Aerospace is very pleased to announce and welcome Teddy Gil, a 31-year aerospace industry veteran, as SVP Engineering, Product Design & Process Improvement.
 This is a new position within the company where Teddy will focus on Owner Operator Produced Parts (OOPP’s) and Process Improvements for our company’s growing client base.

-Sheffield Aerospace is pleased to announce and welcome Phillip Cheng as Manager and Principle Electrical Engineer.
+Sheffield Aerospace is pleased to announce and welcome Phillip Cheng as Manager and Principal Electrical Engineer.
 Phillip will join Sheffield Aerospace’s Owner Operator Produced Parts (OOPP) group.
 As principal engineer on this team, Phillip will focus on resolving operator pain points such as lead times, part cost, and part reliability.

 Better durability, cost, weight savings, power